 The H.E.L.P.
 Center's revenues are derived mainly from a variety of grants and charges for fees.
 The H.E.L.P.
-Center is not aware of any significant increases or decreases in those revenues sources or associated expenditures but in light of the lingering impact of last year's devastating hurricanes on the economic of the entire state, the Center must continue to be on alert.
+Center is not aware of any significant increases or decreases in those revenues sources or associated expenditures but in light of the lingering impact of devastating hurricanes two years ago and the surge in gasoline prices, the Center must optimize its limited resources to fit the needs of the citizens of Lincoln Parish.

 CONTACTING THE H.E.L.P.
-CENTER'S FINANCIAL MANAGEMENT
+Center's FINANCIAL MANAGEMENT